ekefan/go_job_scraper/README.md

 - Other commands the bot recognizes are /help and /start and basic string responses are sent

 ## After all
-Building the project has help me gain a clearer understanding of golang's syntax and a http server client
+Building the project has help me gain a clearer understanding of golang's syntax and http server/client

 `#Building projects till I become proficient, from basic to...`